US correspondent assesses the situation "Trump has a lot to lose"

 Please describe the neighborhood where you live now.

 The neighborhood is called Buena Vista and borders Haight-Ashbury, which is particularly popular with tourists.
 Many of the readers are probably familiar with it.
-It still looks a bit like it did during the Summer of Love - with lots of second-hand stores and stores where you can buy cannabis pipes.
+It still looks a bit like it did in the Summer of Love - with lots of second-hand stores and stores where you can buy cannabis pipes.
 There are still a few scattered hippies around, but today the neighborhood is pretty gentrified.

 A Harris campaign flag flutters in San Francisco.